FROM DUSK TILL DAWN 3MOVIE REVIEW

 He was 70 years old.

-He was last heard of in Chihuahua, Mexico in December of that year, and nobody knows what happened to him after that.
+Ambrose was last heard of in Chihuahua, Mexico, in December of that year, and nobody knows what happened to him after that.

 Could have made for ripping good dialogue, but oh well.